 - Eye Mask – When you’re trying to sleep, avoid those car flashes from the other side to hamper it by keeping an eye mask.

-- Reusable Water Bottle – I always carry a water bottle from Milton which keeps the water cool if I’m traveling during sharp sunny days.
+- Reusable Water Bottle – I always carry a water bottle from Milton which keeps the water cool if I’m travelling during sharp sunny days.
 This one which I use is also my effort for responsible travel.
 I refrain from purchasing mineral water bottles until necessary.

 - Hand-lotion – Every time you wash your hands, the dry weather of the mountains will make your hands drier.
 Keep a small lotion bottle handy.
-I always carry a small bottle of Lakme’s body lotion, it’s non sticky and easily absorbable.
+I always carry a small bottle of Lakme’s body lotion, it’s non-sticky and easily absorbable.
 This one can also be used on the face too, especially for hot & humid places like India, this is the best moisturizer.

 - Sunglasses – Sunglasses not only make pictures pretty but are also useful for saving your eyes from the scorching sun.
 Ray-ban is the well-renowned brand, and I recommend their aviators.

-- Lip-Balm -I recommend keeping an herbal lip balm in your handbag.
+- Lip-Balm -I recommend keeping a herbal lip balm in your handbag.
 I use one from Avon for ages, it never disappoints.
 It’s cheap and reliable, with a sweet strawberry taste and amazing fragrance.
 I recently bought this pack of 3 from Amazon, you can buy it from here.

 - Talcum Powder – Traveling in closed areas exposes your skin to all sorts of germs or infections.
 I too have sensitive skin and I am paranoid about that too.
 I always carry Oriflamme’s small bottle for minor skin issues.